REFLECTING THE IDEAS AND EVENTS OF DRURY UNIVERSITY SINCE 1886

 Carlos Hurd.
 Photo submitted by Bill Garvin.

 As a fairly successful journalist, he and his wife decided to take a trip to Europe.
-In May of 1912, they set off to New York, where they met and had dinner with Joseph Pulitzer Jr. The next morning they set sail on their ocean liner, the RMS Carpathia.
+On 10th April of 1912, they set off to New York, where they met and had dinner with Joseph Pulitzer Jr. The next morning they set sail on their ocean liner, the RMS Carpathia.

-Early one morning in early June, the boat stopped and that’s when they heard the news; the Titanic had sunk and Hurd’s boat, the Carpathia, was taking on survivors.
+Early on the morning of 15th April, the ship stopped and that’s when they heard the news; the Titanic had sunk and Hurd’s boat, the Carpathia, was taking on survivors.

 “He was a newspaperman and realized that there was a story here,” said Garvin.